 if $\pi$ is a crossing pair-partition. \end{proof}

-\begin{cor} The non-symmetric Toeplitz and the Hankel link functions are jointly circular. \end{cor} \begin{proof} Clearly, the map $(i, j) \mapsto (i - j, i + j)$ is injective. \end{proof} \begin{lemma} The non-symmetric Toeplitz and the Hankel link functions are compatible. \end{lemma} \begin{proof} Suppose that $\pi \ne \pi'$ are pair-partitions.
-Then the link functions give us $2k$ constraints in total.
+\begin{cor} The nonsymmetric Toeplitz and the Hankel link-functions are jointly circular. \end{cor} \begin{proof} Clearly, the map $(i, j) \mapsto (i - j, i + j)$ is injective. \end{proof} \begin{lemma} The nonsymmetric Toeplitz and the Hankel link-functions are compatible. \end{lemma} \begin{proof} Let us take $L_X(i, j) = i - j$ and $L_Y(i, j) = i + j$.
+Suppose that $\pi \ne \pi'$ are pair-partitions.
+Then the link-functions give us $2k$ constraints in total.
 We will show that under these $2k$ constraints, there can be at most $k$ elements that can be chosen freely.

 Consider the primary elements in $\pi$ and $\pi'$.
 Suppose these are \emph{not} the same for the two partitions.
 Consider the first element $r$ that is primary in $\pi$ but secondary in $\pi'$.
 Then $i_{r + 1}$ is generating according to $L_X$ but non-generating according to $L_Y$.
-Hence, choosing the previous generating elements according to $L_Y$ fixes $i_{r + 1}$.
-Since the previous generating elements agree for $\pi$ and $\pi'$, $i_{r + 1}$ can be determined up to boundedly many choices in terms of previous generating elements.
-This gives a non-trivial killing constraint.
+Hence, choosing the previous generating indices according to $L_Y$ fixes $i_{r + 1}$.
+Since the previous generating indices agree for $\pi$ and $\pi'$, $i_{r + 1}$ can be determined up to boundedly many choices in terms of previous generating indices.
+This gives a nontrivial killing constraint.